OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 ```

 ## 5.2.
 Memory Subsystem Modification
-Intel OFS enables modifications on the different subsystems that encompass the FIM.
+OFS enables modifications on the different subsystems that encompass the FIM.
 To customize the Memory Subsystem follow these instructions.

 1. Set up the environment variables as described in section [4.2.1.
 Setting Up Required Environment Variables](#421-setting-up-required-environment-variables)